Obinutuzumab (Generic Name)

 Possible Side Effects (More Common)

 - Bone marrow suppression.
 This is a decrease in the number of white blood cells, red blood cells, and platelets.
 This may raise your risk of infection, make you tired and weak (fatigue), and raise your risk of bleeding.
-This happens more often when this drug is used with other anti-cancer drugs.

 Possible Side Effects (Less Common)